ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **line 301: Any suggestions as to how many areas this might capture?**

+We have modified the text to be more specific and we have given examples of countries where the approach could be applied:

+"This approach could be easily extended to other tropical regions or countries for which an accurate forest cover map is available at any date within the period 2000-2014 (but preferably at the beginning of the period to profit from the full record of tree cover loss and derive long-term estimates of deforestation).
+For example, forest cover maps are available at 20 m resolution for Cameroon and Central African Republic for years 2000 and 2010 (Gross et al. 2017).
+When high resolution forest cover maps are not available, coarser resolution forest cover maps (leading to coarser deforestation estimates) could be extracted from global land cover products such as GLC2000 at 1 km resolution (Bartholome & Belward, 2005} or CCI Land Cover at 300 m resolution (Li et al. 2018)."

 **line 343: I don't see how this follow from the previous technical / ecological explanations.**

 The statement that "young secondary forests provide more limited ecosystem services compared to old-growth natural forests in terms of biodiversity and carbon storage" does not follow from the previous technical/ecological explanations.
-It comes in addition to the two previous statement: young forest regrowths are 1) rare, 2) easilly reburnt, and 3) of less ecological value than old growth forests.
+It comes in addition to the two previous statement: young forest regrowths are 1) rare, 2) easily reburnt, and 3) of less ecological value than old growth forests.
 We added a reference [@Martin2013] supporting this last statement.

 **line 361: Not actually true - you have shown forest loss has been severe but you have not shown it has been caused by human influence, nor that conservation activities have failed to halt it.
 It almost certainly has, and you are right to make the leap, but your results do not show it.
 A subtle but important point.
 Please reword this throughout**